 - External beam treatments are easier but take much longer to work, an average of 7 years.

 - Stereotactic radiotherapy takes about 18 months to normalize growth hormone and IGF-1 levels.

 - Many people who receive radiation therapy also receive drug therapy.

-- About 60% of people who undergo radiation therapy have a normal or nearly normal growth hormone level 10 years after treatment.
+- A majority of people who undergo radiation therapy have a normal or nearly normal growth hormone level 10 years after treatment.

-- About 60% of people who undergo radiation therapy have permanent loss of pituitary function.
+- Some people who undergo radiation therapy have permanent loss of pituitary function.
 These people must take hormone replacement for the rest of their lives.